DavidBoja/awesome-3D-scanners/README.md

 ![awesome-3d-scanners](https://github.com/DavidBoja/awesome-3D-scanners/assets/32020857/6c84e2ab-0617-42ef-884e-0bf4ebca461c)

 A list of currently available 3D scanners, along with their specifications.
-We exhaustively serached for 3D scanners and contacted the manufacturers for the details.
-A `.csv` of the same table is available in this repo.
+We exhaustively serached for 3D scanners and contacted the manufacturers for the specification details.
+A `.csv` of the same table listed below is available in this repo.

 The listed specifications are:
 1. Manufacturer